mdombro/Force-Feedback-Servo/README.md

 More details can be found at the Hackaday.io project [RC Plane Force-Feedback System](https://hackaday.io/project/164194-rc-plane-force-feedback-system).

+# How this library works
+To create a force feedback servo system the force on any servo must be felt on all the other servos in the system.
+To simplify the mechanics of calculating the motion of the servos all servos are 'rigidly' linked in that they will all be moved to the same position.
+Any net force on the system will then induce a force on all the servos in the proper direction.

+To do this, all the force measurements on all force sensors are added together to calculate the net force on the servo system.
+This force is converted into a desired velocity for the servos to move by multiplying the force by a coefficient tuned to move the servos at a desired speed given some force (in other words you can tune how reactive the system is to force - make it react to small forces or large forces depending on preference).

+This velocity is then integrated into a position which is sent to the servos.

+So for example, assume a system with two servos, A and B. Putting a positive force on servo A will cause both servos to begin moving in the positive direction.
+Now if something attempts to block the movement of servo B a force is applied in the negative direction.
+If two people were pushing against these servos it would feel like they were both pushing against the other.
+Now if the force stopping servo B becomes equal to the force on servo A, the **net** force of the system becomes 0.
+However, there is still a physical force being applied to both servos!
+Just because the net force is 0, the position is not calculated to be anything new.
+That is the basic idea of how this system works.

 # Function Guide

 ### FFServo(byte num_servos, float dt, float velocity_gain, int pos_lower_bound, int pos_upper_bound)